Pinka/timer-switch/README.md

 # Timer Switch

-Arduino-based timer switch with potentiometer control and LCD display.
+Arduino-based dual-timer switch for controlling mains power with independent ON/OFF cycles.

 ## Hardware